Piano For All Review

 This course is a little different from the others in that it teaches you how to play by ear, how to use chord charts and how to read music all at the same time right from the absolute basic level.

-Here is a Video Review showing you what you get when you purchase
+Here is a Video Review showing you what you get when you purchase.

 The first book is called Party Time – Rhythm Style Piano.
 This starts you off assuming you have no musical knowledge at all and have never touched a piano before.
 It teaches you how to find the notes on the keyboards, and by means of simple diagrams it shows you how to place your fingers and has you playing simple melodies straight away.
-It then shows you how to recognize the notes you have learned on the musical staff.
+It then shows you how to recognise the notes you have learned on the musical staff.
 Then as you advance you get shown some chords.
 The whole basis of this book is to play like a pianist with real rhythms.
 You are taught how to play basic chords but also how to use them with authentic rhythms using both hands.
 The results sound really great.
-The best thing about it is that as you progress you also get taught how to read music… little by little until before you realize it you discover that you are able to play by ear and read music or chord symbols.
+The best thing about it is that as you progress you also get taught how to read music… little by little until before you realise it you discover that you are able to play by ear and read music or chord symbols.

 Once you have learned the basic principle of these books, the rhythm method for want of a better name you can then progress onto the more advanced books.